skienzmatishun/rippreport/content/p/dark-wednesday/index.md

 ---
-title: "DARK WEDNESDAY"
+title: DARK WEDNESDAY
 date: 2020-05-27
-thumbnail: "img/dark-wednesday.png"
+thumbnail: img/dark-wednesday.png
 categories:
 - wonderful-wednesday
 tags:
 - covid-19
 authors:
 - admin
+alttags: "COVID-19 case, death, and testing data graph showing rising numbers from March to May, reflecting a serious public health ..."
 ---
 In 111 days, 100,000 American souls have been lost to Covid-19.

 Covid-19 is no hoax.